 The Advancing Women in Snowsports (AWS) committee report is an annual report that encapsulates each years activities and operations and also looks towards the following year.

 We are excited about the future for women in snowsports!

 To read the report, please click below:

-The AWS Committee are meeting monthly and minutes from the meetings are below:
+The AWS Committee are meeting regularly and minutes from the meetings are below:

 INTRODUCING THE ADVANCING WOMEN IN SNOWSPORTS COMMITTEE MEMBERS

 Hello everyone, I’m Angela Pope.
 I have been immersed in the snow industry for well over a decade, and in 2013, I made the transformative decision to become an instructor with the APSI (Australian Professional Snowsports Instructors).
 As a Level 4 Examiner Trainer and a National Team Member, I recently had the incredible opportunity to represent my country at Interski 2023 in Levi, Finland.

 Throughout my journey, I have developed a deep love for this industry and firmly believe that everyone, regardless of gender, age, race, or background, should have equal opportunities to achieve their full potential on the slopes.
 Inclusivity and equal access to the sport are paramount to me.
 I hold various certifications, including Alpine (Level 4 Trainer), race coach, telemark, park, and adaptive skiing, which allow me to contribute to the growth and development of aspiring instructors.

 Passionate about addressing the underrepresentation of women in sports, a challenge that extends beyond our industry, I am dedicated to driving positive change.
 By fostering an environment of equal partnership between men and women, we can build strong communities and societies together.
 As a member of the AWS (Advancing Women in Snowsports) Committee, I am genuinely excited and inspired for the future.
 I envision a future where men and women uplift each other, enabling everyone to aspire to new heights.